arunansh98/FAQ/HTML.md

 It informs the developer of what they require.
 A library, however, does not.
 Instead, a programmer calls the library when and where he needs it.

+Framework provides built in tools to use the different resources to develop your web application(routing,state management,form handling). for ex:- Angular is a framework which has such in built tools.
+Whereas libraries are developed for handling a specific task and are not equipped with built in tools for other tasks.for ex:- React is a UI library which only handles the task for building resusable ui components. for other tasks libraries need to be called explicitly by the programmer wherever needed.(for ex:- Redux and React Router libraries need to be called for handling state management and routing).

 # How reduce function works in Javascript ?

 ```